MicrosoftDocs/Viva/Viva/topics/topic-experiences-knowledge-rules.md

 search.appverid:
     - MET150
 ms.localizationpriority:  medium
-description: Learn how to administer topic visibility in Microsoft Topics.
+description: Learn how to administer topic visibility in Topics.
 ---

-# Manage topic visibility in Microsoft Topics
+# Manage topic visibility in Topics

 You can manage who can see topic highlights, topic cards, and the topic center in the [Microsoft 365 admin center](https://admin.microsoft.com).
 You must be a global administrator or SharePoint administrator and Groups admin to do these tasks.